magnusdanielson/magnusdanielson.github.io/_posts/2023-04-15-using-webpack-5-when-building-spfx.md

 categories: [ spfx, sharepoint, webpack ]
 image: assets/images/16.jpg
 ---
-Currently SPFx is using Webpack 4 and that is causing some trouble for me when I depend on Webpack 5.
-The added benefit of this change is that your code builds lightning fast compared to the regular build system.

-There are a few things we need to fix in the solution to make this work.
-You can adapt the fixes to your liking.
-I wanted to have all code in the same project and any assumptions are built upon that.
+SPFx currently uses Webpack 4, which can be problematic when relying on Webpack 5.
+However, switching to Webpack 5 speeds up your code builds significantly.
+To make this transition, some fixes must be made to the solution.
+These fixes can be adapted to your preference, but it's recommended to keep all code in the same project.

 ## Start with a regular project

-First we create a new SPFx-project with yeoman.
+Begin by creating a new SPFx project with yeoman.
+Use the following command.

 ```c
 yo @microsoft/sharepoint --framework minimal --component-type webpart --solution-name app --component-name HelloWorld